michelesr/thesis/src/ci.md

     ...
     ...

-Then the new job can be scheduled for daily execution.
+Then the new job can be scheduled for daily or weekly execution.

 #### Parallel Jobs

 Jenkins is configured by default to execute at most two jobs in parallel.
-Builds for the same jobs are never executed in parallel and are instead queued.
+Builds for the same project are never executed in parallel and are instead queued.
 To configure the maximum number of parallel builds, the system administrator can navigate to the Jenkins system configuration page and set the number of executors.